Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: NIR Photometry and Late-time Observations

-We fit a Gaussian mixture-model to the photometric differences using Stan \citep{carpenter17} and find 83.3\% of the differences appear tightly dispersed ($\Delta m \sim \mathcal{N}(0.02 \pm 0.006 \mathrm{ mag}, 0.08 \pm 0.007 \mathrm{ mag})$), and the remaining 16.7\% vary much more dramatically ($\Delta m \sim \mathcal{N}(0.37 \pm 0.131 \mathrm{ mag}, 0.94 \pm 0.110 \mathrm{ mag})$).
+We fit a Gaussian mixture-model to the photometric differences using Stan \citep{carpenter17} and find 74.0 $\pm$ 2.3\% of the differences appear tightly-dispersed ($\Delta m \sim \mathcal{N}(0.01 \pm 0.004 \text{ mag}, (0.08 \pm 0.005 \text{ mag})^2)$), and the remaining 26.0\% vary much more dramatically ($\Delta m \sim \mathcal{N}(0.33 \pm 0.050 \text{ mag}, (0.68 \pm 0.037 \text{ mag})^2)$).
 The fraction of targets reliant upon late-time observations for accurate photometry is vastly exaggerated in this analysis because the subsample comprises only targets manually determined to need late-time observations.
-The critical information is the distribution of the tightly dispersed population, which describes the effect late-time observations have on typical photometric measurements.
+The critical information is the distribution of the tightly-dispersed population, which describes the effect late-time observations have on typical photometric measurements.

+We perform sensitivity analyses on the priors used for the mixing ratio and the population parameters of the tightly-dispersed group.
+For testing the former, we tested prior Beta distributions parametrized by $\alpha$ and $\beta$ parameters drawn from a 30 by 30 grid spaced logarithmically between 0.1 and 100.
+Figure \ref{fig:sensitivity_analysis_mix_ratio} shows that the recovered posterior estimate is not affected unless extreme values for $\alpha$ and $\beta$ are assumed, corresponding to an extremely strong prior.
+More specifically, the recovered mixing ratio is within the joint uncertainty of the value inferred when using our the original priors ($\alpha = 3$, $\beta = 0.3$) unless $\alpha \approx 100$ while $\beta \lesssim 5$ or $\alpha \lesssim 3\beta - 50$ while $\beta \gtrsim 20$.
+This implies that our inference of the mixing ratio is driven by data rather than the moderately informative prior we used.